rbb-data/svelte-starter/docs/README.md

 # Documentation: @rbb-data/svelte-starter

 This package documents code that is part of [@rbb-data/svelte-starter](https://github.com/rbb-data/svelte-starter).
-This includes stores, actions, and components.
+Documented are stores, actions, and components.

 **Live at:** https://rbb-data.github.io/svelte-starter/